 Site of Delivery

-IIE Bachelor of Child and Youth Care; HEQSF level 8 (equivalent to the level of an Honour’s Degree).
-The degree is awarded by IIE MSA as a registered private higher education institution in South Africa.
+Bachelor of Child and Youth Care; HEQSF level 8 (equivalent to the level of an Honour’s Degree).
+The degree is awarded by The IIE.